History

 The Jetport That Almost Flattened Basking Ridge

-It was 1959 and what many people never knew was the time when not only would the area lose the Somerset Hills Airport, but we almost lost the entire community.
-Saving The Great Swamp: Battle to Defeat the Jetport is a one-hour documentary about the events, people and politics behind the struggle to preserve a rural area of New Jersey between 1959 and 1968 including the Great Swamp and Basking Ridge.
+It was 1959, and what many people never knew was that not only would the area lose the Somerset Hills Airport, but we also almost lost the entire community.
+Saving The Great Swamp: Battle to Defeat the Jetport is a one-hour documentary about the events, people, and politics behind the struggle to preserve a rural area of New Jersey between 1959 and 1968, including the Great Swamp and Basking Ridge.

 Watch the Jetport Trailer – Click Here

-The fight began when the powerful Port of New York Authority announced plans to construct a huge 10,000 acre “jetport” 26 miles west of New York City in a little-known place called the Great Swamp.
-In the name of progress, entire towns would be obliterated, the aquifer and wildlife destroyed, and a way-of-life threatened for thousands of people.
+The fight began when the powerful Port Authority of New York and New Jersey announced plans to build a huge 10,000-acre “jetport” 26 miles west of New York City, in a little-known place called the Great Swamp.
+In the name of progress, entire towns would be obliterated, the aquifer and wildlife destroyed, and a way of life threatened for thousands of people.

 Public Pressure Shuts Down Airport

-Pressure had been growing for years at Somerset County’s oldest airport as the population grew in the Basking Ridge community.
+Pressure had been building for years at Somerset County’s oldest airport as the population in the Basking Ridge community grew.
 A new high school had been constructed in 1960 just to the west of the Airport.
 In addition, a number of

-P-51 Mustang, N6523D crash landing on February 4, 1960 on what was coined “Crash Corner”.
-Leo Corbin, who worked at the airfield wrote us and stated it was the same day they took delivery of the plane.
+P-51 Mustang, N6523D, crashed on February 4, 1960, on what was coined “Crash Corner”.
+Leo Corbin, who worked at the airfield, wrote us and stated it was the same day they took delivery of the plane.

 Source: Bernards Township Police Department

 Pilots who knew the airport had a term for the corner just to the west of the runway approach.
-They nicknamed the area of South Maple and Lord Stirling Road “Crash Corner” as they approached 2,300 foot runway.
-That location was the scene of a number of near fatal crashes in the 60’s and 70’s.
+They nicknamed the area of South Maple and Lord Stirling Road “Crash Corner” as they approached the 2,300-foot runway.
+That location was the scene of a number of near-fatal crashes in the 60s and 70s.
 Local resident George Fricke of Peachtree Road said “It’s like Russian roulette around here.”

 A crash in the field just off the runway in 1951.
 Source: Bernards Township Police archives.

-It was in 1975 when ordinaces were formed permitting the airport property to allow for low income housing as reported in local newspapers.
-There were a number of high profile crashes in the area in 1975 and increased pressure was being mounted by the Bernards Township Board of Education’s Superentindent Dr. Philip Tieman.
+In 1975, ordinances were enacted permitting the airport property to be used for low-income housing, as reported in local newspapers.
+There were a number of high-profile crashes in the area in 1975, and increased pressure was being mounted by the Bernards Township Board of Education’s Superintendent, Dr. Philip Tieman.

 (Dedicated) Sunday, October 23, 1932.